buhowski/react-typescript/public/text-data/startup/StartupEN.md

 - Journal / Magazine — for strategic purposes, to claim a leading media position in the country.
 Essential for advertising, self-promotion, aggressive marketing, and audience engagement
 - Social network — to connect people with similar views and interests
-- Imageboard forum — for sharing experience and preserving ready-made solutions for all situations
+- Imageboard forum — for sharing experience and preserving ready-made solutions for all occasions
 - Donation system — to attract investments for development and content monetization
 - Platform as a resource — for distributing original projects